adamlofts/mysql1_dart/README.md

 News
 ----

 * v0.3.0: Support for M3.
 Bit fields are now numbers, not lists.
 Dates now use the DateTime class instead of the Date class.
+Use new IO classes.
 * v0.2.0: Support for the new SDK.
 * v0.1.3: SQLJocky now uses a connection pooling model, so the API has changed somewhat.